Windows 10 editions: Comparison chart

 Microsoft OEM licensing formula takes display size, RAM capacity and storage capacity into account.
 In mid-2015, devices with 4 GB RAM were expected to be $20 more expensive than devices with 2 GB RAM.

 Upgrade path

 Free upgrade

 At the time of launch, Microsoft deemed Windows 7 (with Service Pack 1) and Windows 8.1 users eligible to upgrade to Windows 10 free of charge, so long as the upgrade took place within one year of Windows 10's initial release date.
 Windows RT and the respective Enterprise editions of Windows 7, 8, and 8.1 were excluded from this offer.

 Transition paths

 The following table summarizes possible transition paths (upgrade, downgrade, or migration) that can be taken, provided that proper licenses are purchased.

 Windows RT does not appear in this table because it cannot be upgraded to Windows 10.

-Release branches
+On September 28, 2023, Microsoft disabled the free upgrade path to Windows 10 from Windows 7 or 8.x, although upgrades from Windows 10 to 11 are still supported.

-New releases of Windows 10, called feature updates, are released twice a year as a free update for existing Windows 10 users.
-Each feature update contains new features and other changes to the operating system.
-The pace at which a system receives feature updates is dependent on the release branch from which the system downloads its updates.
-Windows 10 Pro, Enterprise and Education could optionally use a branch, which is defunct since version 1903, that received updates at a slower pace.
-These modes could be managed through system settings, Windows Server Update Services (WSUS), Windows Update for Business, Group Policy or through mobile device management systems such as Microsoft Intune.
+Release channels